 Having the right stroller makes getting around with your baby a breeze.
 Our stroller guide has seen many candidates fail; some never made it out of the starting gates.
 A stroller is something that most parents use daily, so it’s important to find one that fits your lifestyle and that is easy to use.

-After our latest round of research and testing, we’ve chosen the UPPAbaby Cruz as our top choice for the best full-size stroller.
+After our latest round of research and testing, we’ve chosen the UPPAbaby CRUZ as our top choice for the best full-size stroller.
 It has a lightweight frame, comes packed with many standard accessories and has an elevated seat that’s closer to the parent.
 The basket storage is big enough for even the largest diaper bags, and there’s even an add-on standing board, making your single a double for when you need to move about with about with your baby’s older siblings.

-We added 12 models into our list of candidates for this round of testing.
+We added 3 models into our list of candidates for this round of testing.
 We brought in samples from 6 different companies and put them straight into the hands of parent testers, who spent several days going to the park, the grocery store and taking these strollers in and out of their cars.
 The features that mattered most to our testers were weight, ease of folding, and maneuverability.
 The Cruz received a minor update this year, with more durable wheels, and revised canopy fabric.

 Our candidates came from a variety of manufacturers, and ranged in price from as low as $100 up to over $1,000.
 We focused on travel-system-compatible, single-seat-only, non-jogging strollers, since we have specific suggestions for strollers in these specialized categories.
 (You can check them out: Best Jogging Stroller, Best Double Stroller, and Best Umbrella Stroller.)